p-gonzo/blog/content/projects/physical-gmail-box.md

 The Arduino receives the char commands over the serial port, adjusts the flag's position, and writes user information to the LCD display.

+Though I don't still have schematics for the hardware portion of the project, they should be easy enough to infer from the code and the simple components used.
+If you have any questions about the Pysical Gmail Notifier, or would like to discuss an IoT implementation, please feel free to <a href="mailto:pgonzalez115@gmail.com">contact me</a>.

 ##### The full project source is available on [Github](https://github.com/p-gonzo/physical-gmail-notifier).